Nike Air Max: Air Max 97

-1997's Air Max 97 was inspired by high-speed Japanese bullet trains.
-It was introduced with a sleeker, metallic silver colorway that contained a nearly full-length visible air unit.
-Uppers feature three reflective lines made of 3M Scotchlite material.
+The Air Max 97 was first released in 1997 as a running shoe.
+Designed by Christian Tresser, its look was said to be inspired by high-speed Japanese bullet trains or the titanium metal frames on mountain bikes.
+Introduced in a metallic "Silver Bullet" colorway, it had a nearly full-length visible air unit, and the uppers featured a hidden lacing system and three lines made from Scotchlite.

-The Nike Air Max 97 is a Nike running shoe designed by Christian Tresser.
-It was inspired by Japan's high-speed Bullet Trains and features a mix of leather, foam, and full-length visible Air.
-The original "Silver Bullet" colorway released again in the US on April 13th, 2017 for $160.
-Over 13 new colorways are hitting retailers starting August 1st, 2017.

-Some of the colorways are Khaki, White/Red, Tea Berry, Metallic Silver, B-sides Pack, Guava Ice, True Brown, Pittsburgh Steelers, Phantom, Red/White/Blue, Just Do It, Elemental Pink, Desert and Sky, Luxurious Tan, Ocean Bliss, Midnight Navy, Tartan, Mustard, and Metallic Gold.
+The Air Max 97 retailed at $150, about $10 more than its predecessor.
+It enjoyed much popularity in Italy, where it was re-released in 2007 for its 10th anniversary.
+In 2017, Nike marked the 20th anniversary of the Air Max 97 by releasing many colorways and collaborations.

+Satan Shoes

+In March 2021, musician Lil Nas X collaborated with viral marketing company MSCHF to release "Satan Shoes", which were black Nike Air Max 97 shoes with satanic theming and created with "1 drop of human blood".
+The shoes were limited to 666 pairs, and caused controversy upon release, leading to Nike issuing a lawsuit against MSCHF.
+MSCHF had previously released "Jesus Shoes", a range of white Air Max 97 shoes which contained "60cc of holy water from the River Jordan".

-Air Max Plus Tuned
+Air Max Plus

-Released in 1998, the Air Max Plus introduced Nike's Tuned Air system., and as such became retrospectively known as the Air Max TN, Air Max Tuned, or Air Max Tuned 1 (TN1).
+Released in 1998, the Air Max Plus introduced Nike's Tuned Air system (TN), and as such became retrospectively known as the Air Max TN, Air Max Tuned, or Air Max Tuned 1 (TN1).
 Designed by Sean McDowell, the Air Max Plus featured transverse waves inspired by palm trees, and a prominent arch shank inspired by a whale tail.
 The initial release featured a "Hyper Blue" colorway, characterized by a fading blue airbrush effect.
 The Nike swoosh had a slightly irregular appearance as a border was added along the inner edge, as opposed to the outer surface.
-Although the shoe only had modest success in North America, in Europe they were massively popular - particularly in France, where the Plus grew to enjoy iconic status among youth culture in Paris and Marseille, where the shoe has the nickname Le Requin ("The Shark") - often anglicised into "Rekin".
-Part of the shoe's appeal is both its exclusivity (for many years it was only available from Foot Locker stores) and its high price.
-In some areas of LGBT sub-culture in France and many other European nations (most notably Germany and the United Kingdom) the Plus/TN is one of the most coveted Air Max models among foot, sneaker and sportswear fetishists.

-Australia was another major market for the Air Max Plus - infamously the shoe became popular with gang culture and criminals, to the point where wearers of the shoe were banned from some pubs and clubs.
+When talking about the design in an interview with mint.
+McDowell said “The Air Max Plus 1 almost never happened.
+The executives at Footlocker didn’t like it very much.
+It was too progressive and scared the 40-50 year old white men.”
+Although the shoe only had modest success in North America, in Europe they were massively popular—particularly in France, where the Plus grew to enjoy iconic status among youth culture in Paris and Marseille, with the nickname Le Requin ("The Shark").
+Australia was another major market for the Air Max Plus—the shoe became popular with the youth gang culture known locally as Eshays, and wearers have been banned from some pubs and clubs due to the Eshay subculture surrounding the shoe.